apify/actor-scraper/cheerio-scraper/README.md

 - ##### **`getValue(key): AsyncFunction`**

   Gets a value from the default key-value store associated with the actor run.
-The key-value store is useful for persisting named data records, such as state objects, files, etc. The function is very similar to the [`Apify.getValue()`](https://sdk.apify.com/docs/api/apify#apifygetvaluekey-promise-object) function in the Apify SDK documentation.
+The key-value store is useful for persisting named data records, such as state objects, files, etc. The function is very similar to the [`Apify.getValue()`](https://sdk.apify.com/docs/api/apify#apifygetvaluekey-promise-object) function in the Apify SDK.

   To set the value, use the dual function `context.setValue(key, value)`.